 Schieffelin Ave. bet.
 E. 266 Dr. and E. 229 St.

 This playground, like the adjacent housing project, street, and neighborhood, takes its name from the Edenwald Estate, which stood near Boston Road, Light Street and Conner Street.
-The name Edenwald is taken from John H. Eden who lived in the estate in the early 20th century, and “wald” the German word for forest.
+From 1900 to 1913, John H. Eden owned the north central Bronx estate whose name in German means ‘Eden’s Forest.’
+Some time after Eden sold the estate, it became a Hebrew Orphan Asylum.
 After World War II, the City acquired the land in order to build the 2,036-unit housing development, which houses approximately 6,000 residents.
-The City acquired the land for this playground on November 28, 1950, and it was named for the adjacent houses on June 26, 1954.